 The protesters were led by Ebrima Solo Sandeng, a young and prominent member of the UDP.
 As he and the others marched along the main thoroughfare that leads to the center of Banjul, soldiers clad in full military gear blocked their way.
 According to eyewitness reports, the soldiers hit Sandeng and the other protesters with the butts of their rifles, threw them in the back of army trucks, and drove them away to the notorious Mile II prison.
 According to a statement by one prisoner, the soldiers then took them in groups of five to the headquarters of the National Intelligence Agency in Banjul, where drunken, masked men tortured them.
 Sandeng himself was beaten repeatedly and then led into a courtyard, where, the prisoner recounted, he lay “on the ground, badly beaten and bleeding profusely.”
 When the prisoner called out his name, there was no response.

 The following day, after reports surfaced that Sandeng had died, the government denied the story and accused its opponents of slander.
 On April 16, Ousainou Darboe, the head of the UDP, demanded that the government produce Sandeng “dead or alive.”
-He and at least six other senior members of the party were arrested regular peaceful protests across the country, with many demonstrators carrying brooms to express their desire to rid the government of corruption.
+He and at least six other senior members of the party were arrested and taken away.
+Since then, the opposition has continued to hold regular peaceful protests across the country, with many demonstrators carrying brooms to express their desire to rid the government of corruption.
 Government troops have responded by beating and arresting protesters, many of whom remain unaccounted for.
 The protests are the largest Gambia has seen for more than a decade, but the regime seems likely to withstand the pressure.